rybak/jira-gource/README.md

     * workflow transition - when all tickets have one field updated
     * big assignee transition - when a lot of tickets are reassigned

   These kinds of changes touch a lot of tickets and thus make for a bad visualization of JIRA history.
+Use `set()` (empty set) if you do not want to skip any changlog entries.

-* `sections_extension` - a function to extend (or completely change) the default "fake folder" path for tickets (see section "Output" below)
+* Optional `sections_extension` - a function to extend (or completely change) the default "fake folder" path for tickets (see section "Output" below)
 * By default, script only downloads ticket's summary and changelog.
 To make an interesting `sections_extension` function, you might need some other fields of the ticket.
 This can be done by specifying these fields in config